-While you are able to purchase flexible solar panels on Amazon, we recommend buying them straight from the brand’s website so that you can ensure you will get the warranty and customer service straight from the company.
+While you can purchase flexible solar panels on Amazon, we recommend buying them straight from the brand’s website so that you can ensure you will get the warranty and customer service straight from the company.

 Image source: Renogy

-This flexible solar panel is both durable and affordable.
-Claiming to weigh less than 70% of a conventional solar panel and only a tenth of an inch tall, it will not weigh down your RV, camper, or motorhome at all.
+The Renogy 100-watt flexible solar panel is both durable, affordable, and high-quality.
+Weighing a mere 4.2 pounds and only a tenth of an inch tall, this panel works great for your RV, camper, or motorhome.

-The 100-watt, 12-volt panel can withstand snow and wind and can be easily installed with adhesives or screwed into a roof if necessary.
-It weighs a mere 4.2 lbs and has an efficiency rating of 14.9%.
+The 100-watt, 12-volt panel can withstand harsh environments and can easily be installed with adhesives or screwed into a roof if necessary.

 Image source: Renogy